 (3) Unavoidable Annual Real Losses

 This represents the theoretically low level of annual real losses in millions of gallons per day that could exist in a system if all loss control efforts are exerted to reduce losses, without regard to cost effectiveness.
 It is based on data obtained from systems where effective leakage management was implemented.
 The calculation of the Unavoidable Annual Real Losses is based on the length of water mains in miles, the number of retail service connections, and the average annual water pressure.
-The Unavoidable Annual Real Losses is only applicable to utilities with 3,000 or more connections and a connection density of 16or greater.
+The Unavoidable Annual Real Losses is only applicable to utilities with 3,000 or more connections and a connection density of 16 connections per mile or greater.

 (4) Infrastructure Leakage Index

 The Infrastructure Leakage Index is the ratio of annual real losses divided by Unavoidable Annual Real Losses.
 The Infrastructure Leakage Index provides a ratio of current leakage relative to the best level obtainable with current Best Management Practices for leakage.
-A ratio of 1.0 would indicate that the utility has reduced losses to the theoretical lowest level possible.
+A ratio of 1.0 would indicate that the utility has reduced losses to the theoretical lowest level possible, given the annual average water pressure.

 (5) Economic Level of Leakage